firflant/react-form-component/README.md

 # react-standalone-form

 Create React forms with a very minimalistic code, without having to write state management logic on your own.
-Let everything happen under the hood.
+Let everything happening under the hood.
 A themeable form library based on Context API with a wide selection of user friendly inputs.

 ## Install